Cashman83/Classic-Cartoon/README.md

     Stream Compatibility: These playlists are formatted for use with IPTV software and media players like Kodi, VLC, or any M3U-compatible platform.
     Free to Use: All content is publicly available and sourced from platforms like Archive.org.

+Live Stream for Centurions is active at - rtmp://152.42.249.99/live/centurions

+Have managed to get FFMPEG to talk to the text file.
+This stream is live and continuous you can view or start your own stream using the m3u.
+Will work to add some other channels soon.

 How to Use
 With VLC Media Player: